 At the bottom of the leftside panel (4) you can Show the page in frontend, Switch to another responsive preview or Select another page.

-You should be aware that the Visual Editor is a tool for creating content in a visual manner – it is not a tool for designing the website and change lots of styles & fine details, this is handled by the design itself.
+You should be aware that the Visual Editor is a tool for creating content in a visual manner – it is not a tool for designing the website and changing lots of styles & fine details, this is handled by the design itself.

 The Visual Editor function as a special view inside the Dynamicweb administration (backend), available on all pages using a template which has been configured to use the visual editor.
-In a way you can consider it as an alternative view of the paragraph list we’re all used to work with (Figure 1.2).
+In a way you can consider it as an alternative view of the paragraph list we’re all used to working with (Figure 1.2).

 Some basic concepts of the visual editor are illustrated in Figure 1.3:

 - A grid (1) is the overall design of a page – it consists of a collection of rows which can be added via the visual editor

 - A row (2) is a component inside a grid.
 Rows consist of multiple columns - usually 1-12 – which contain the content